Nutrition Before Pregnancy

 Becoming healthy before becoming pregnant

-Your pre-pregnancy weight directly influences your baby’s birthweight.
+Your pre-pregnancy weight directly influences your baby’s birth weight.
 Studies show that underweight women are more likely to give birth to small babies, even though they may gain the same amount in pregnancy as normal weight women.
-Overweight women have increased risks for problem in pregnancy such as gestational diabetes or high blood pressure.
+Overweight women have increased risks for problems in pregnancy such as gestational diabetes or high blood pressure.
 Talk with your healthcare provider about whether you need to lose or gain weight before becoming pregnant.

 The MyPlate icon is a guideline to help you eat a healthy diet by encouraging a variety of foods while getting the right number of calories and fat.
 The USDA and the U.S. Department of Health and Human Services have prepared this food plate to help you select a variety of healthy foods.
 MyPlate is available for pregnant and breastfeeding women.

 The MyPlate icon is divided into 5 food group categories:

 Grains.
 Foods that are made from wheat, rice, oats, cornmeal, barley, or another cereal grain are grain products.
 Make at least half of your grains whole grains.
 Examples of whole grains include whole-wheat, brown rice, and oatmeal.

 Vegetables.
 Vary your vegetables.
 Choose a variety of vegetables, including dark green, red, and orange vegetables, legumes (dry beans and peas), and starchy vegetables.
 Healthier options include buying fresh, canned (low-sodium or no-salt-added versions), or plain frozen (without added sauces or seasonings) vegetables.

 Fruits.
 Any fruit or 100% fruit juice counts as part of the fruit group.
 Fruits may be fresh, canned (packed in 100% juice or water), frozen, or dried and may be whole, cut up, or pureed.